 Ambiguity in information and information in ambiguity.

-Two questions drive my work: how to explore social concerns through art and how to manipulate and collaborate with a medium without dominating it.
+Two questions drive my work: how to explore social concerns through art and collaborate with a medium.
 Let a twist be an expansion.

 With photography and digital media, I’ve examined a range of themes—gender, advertising, the internet and social media, environmental, cultural, and social issues—all through challenging a process, conceptual groundwork, engaging chance and error, and pattern matching.